cellml/libcellml/docs/tutorials/tutorial7/tutorial7_cpp.rst

 Step 6: Resolve the imports and flatten the model
 =================================================

+At this point we've completed the first half of this tutorial.
+We've created a model file which specifies import sources, but we haven't yet seen how those import sources actually work: that is the focus of the second section of this tutorial.
+In order to make sure that these ideas - specifying import sources, and resolving imports - are separate in your mind, we've split them into separate programs here too.

 Once the import sources and destinations are specified, we need to also point the model to the directory in which they sit.
 This is done using the :code:`resolveImports()` function of the model, with the argument of the directory path to the imported file(s).